Trespass by License Holder with an Openly Carried Handgun: Texas Penal Code §30.07

 (ii) appears in contrasting colors with block letters at least one inch in height; and

-(iii) is displayed in a conspicuous manner clearly visible to the public at each entrance to the property.
+(iii) is displayed in a conspicuous manner clearly visible to the public.

-How can I be charged with Trespass by License Holder with an Openly Carried Handgun?
+How can I be charged with a Trespass by License Holder with an Openly Carried Handgun offense in Texas?

-What is the punishment for Trespass by License Holder with an Openly Carried Handgun?
+What is the penalty for a Texas Trespass by License Holder with an Openly Carried Handgun offense?

-A conviction for Trespass by License Holder with an Openly Carried Handgun is punished by default as a Class C misdemeanor, except that the offense is a Class A misdemeanor if it is shown on the trial of the offense that, after entering the property, the license holder was personally given the notice by oral communication described by Subsection (b) and subsequently failed to depart.[4]
-Learn about the differences between grades of felonies and misdemeanors
+A conviction for Trespass by License Holder with an Openly Carried Handgun is punished by default as a Class C misdemeanor with a maximum fine of up to $200, except that the offense is a Class A misdemeanor if, after entering the property, the handgun license holder was personally given the notice by oral communication described by subsection (b) and subsequently failed to depart.[17]

 It is a defense to prosecution under this section that the license holder was personally given notice by oral communication described by Subsection (b) and promptly departed from the property.